 Scott and Dan hit up the comics racks from 45 years ago!

-(Keep in mind that comics came out on multiple days back then — as has become the case now.
-So these are technically the comics that went on sale between Jan.
-10 and Jan.
-16.)
+(Keep in mind that comics came out on multiple days, so these are technically the comics that went on sale between June 19 and June 25.)

 Scott Tipton, contributor-at-large, 13th Dimension